 What - The result.
 Your lessons from your story, and how it helped you grow.

 Your values, motivations, and goals cannot be expressed through dry statistics.
-This essay is your opportunity to develop these fully using stories.
-Successful essays with highly-personal stories contain details, emotions, and lessons that are unique to the applicant.
-These engage the reader and make them want to know more about the human behind the essay.
-Add an authentic story which shows your unique personality to connect with AdCom.
+This 900 word limit means you can develop these properly using stories.
+Successful essays with highly-personal stories are full of detail, emotions, and lessons that are unique to the applicant.
+Authentic stories engage the reader, and make the Adcom want to know more about the human behind the essay.

 Breaking the Mold